pyepics/pyepics/doc/ca.rst

 .. module:: ca
    :synopsis: low-level Channel Access  module.

-The CA library must be initialized before it can be used.
-There are 3 main reasons for this:
+The Channel Access library must be initialized before it can be used.
+There are 3 main reasons for this need:

-  1. CA requires a context model (preemptive callbacks or  non-preemptive callbacks) to be specified before any actual calls are  made.
+  1. CA requires a context model (preemptive callbacks or  non-preemptive callbacks) to be specified before any actual calls can be made.

   2. the ctypes interface requires that the shared library be loaded before it is used.

-  3. ctypes requires references to the library and callback functions be kept for the life-cycle of CA-using part of a program (or else they will be garbage collected).
+  3. ctypes also requires that references to the library and callback functions be kept for the life-cycle of CA-using part of a program (or else they will be garbage collected).

-For these reasons, the handling of the life-cycle for a CA session can be slightly complicated.
-As far as is possible, the :mod:`ca` module prevents the user from needing to worry about explicitly initializing the CA session.
-Instead, the library is initialized as soon as it is needed.
-This module also handles finalizing the CA session, so that core-dumps and warning messages do not happen due to CA still being 'alive' as a program ends.
+As far as is possible, the :mod:`ca` module hides the details of the CA lifecyle from the user, so that it is not necessary to to worry about explicitly initializing a Channel Access session.
+Instead, the library is initialized as soon as it is needed, and intervention is really only required to change default settings.
+The :mod:`ca` module also handles finalizing the CA session, so that core-dumps and warning messages do not happen due to CA still being 'alive' as a program ends.

 Because some users may wish to customize the initialization and finalization process, the detailed steps will be described here.
 These initialization and finalization tasks are handled in the following way:

-   * :data:`libca` holds a permanent, global reference to the CA shared library.
+   * The :data:`libca` variable in the :mod:`ca` module holds a permanent, global reference to the CA shared object library (DLL).

    * the function :func:`initialize_libca` is called to initialize libca.
      This function takes no arguments, but does use the global Boolean